-OneBeacon's trade ratio is a modified statutory combined ratio.
-A statutory combined ratio is calculated by adding (i) the loss and LAE ratio and (ii) the ratio of commissions, premium taxes and other underwriting expenses recognized under statutory accounting principles, including general and administrative expenses, to written premiums (the "expense ratio").
-In calculating OneBeacon's trade ratio, the statutory expense ratio is modified by dividing certain other underwriting expenses not directly associated with producing premiums, including general and administrative expenses, by earned premiums rather than written premiums.
-OneBeacon believes that the trade ratio is the best measure of the underwriting performance of its business because it links the elements of the expense ratio relating to the cost of producing the business to written premiums and the elements relating to the costs of operating the business to earned premiums.

-The GAAP combined ratio primarily differs from the trade ratio in the expense ratio calculation.
-The differences between the GAAP expense ratio and the trade expense ratio include differences between statutory accounting principles and GAAP.
+- (a) The trade ratio is a modified statutory combined ratio.
+A statutory combined ratio is calculated by adding (i) the ratio of incurred loss and LAE to earned premiums (the "loss and LAE ratio") and (ii) the ratio of commissions, premium taxes and other underwriting expenses, including general and administrative expenses, to written premiums (the "expense ratio").
+In calculating OneBeacon's trade ratio, the expense ratio is modified by dividing certain other underwriting expenses, including general and administrative expenses, by earned premiums rather than written premiums.
+OneBeacon believes that the trade ratio is the best measure of the underwriting performance of its business because it relates the elements of the expense ratio relating to the cost of producing the business to written premiums and the elements relating to the cost of operating the business to earned premiums.
+For purposes of the trade ratio, fees earned by AutoOne Insurance, OneBeacon's limited assignment distribution business in New York, have been reflected as a reduction of net loss and LAE incurred.
+Statutory accounting principles reflect such fees as a reduction of general and administrative expenses. - (b) A GAAP combined ratio is calculated by adding (i) the loss and LAE ratio and (ii) the ratio of acquisition and other expenses to earned premiums.
+The GAAP combined ratio differs from the trade ratio in the expense ratio calculation.
+The GAAP combined ratio measures all expenses to earned premiums whereas the trade ratio measures acquisition costs to written premiums.
+Additionally, GAAP results record fees earned by AutoOne Insurance as premiums as compared to reduction of net loss and LAE incurred for trade ratio purposes.
+The GAAP combined ratio also reflects differences between statutory accounting principles and GAAP, such as in accounting for deferred acquisition costs, pensions and post-retirement benefits and certain purchase accounting adjustments.
+Also, during 2002, GAAP curtailment gains on OneBeacon's pension and retiree health care plans are not included in the trade ratio.
+OneBeacon's total GAAP combined ratio for the years ended December 31, 2002 and 2001 was 107% and 123%, respectively.